- A compressed work schedule allows employees to work a full 40-hour week in fewer than the typical five days.

 What is a 4/10 compressed work schedule?

-The most common type of compressed work arrangement is called a 4/10 schedule, during which an employee works four 10-hour days (Monday through Thursday), with Friday, Saturday and Sunday off.
+The most common compressed work arrangement type is a 4/10 schedule, which means an employee works four 10-hour days (Monday through Thursday), with Friday, Saturday, and Sunday off.
+You’ll also hear this arrangement referred to as “a four-day workweek.”

 What is a 9/80 compressed work schedule?